kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 We build systems based on assumptions, about business rules, dependencies, stability, everything.
 And then, changes.
 Requirements change, data is wrong, the timeline moves and you need to deliver on time.

 So while I wait sitting on the floor at Barcelona's airport, and because I need to prepare some content for the team gathering on Copenhagen, I want to share a few thoughts about how to build software that changes well.
-And why most of our assumptions in design time don't hold well.
+And why most of our assumptions in design time don't age well.

+Early in my career I believed good design meant anticipating every change up front.
+I tried to get the architecture right before building the thing.
+And like many others before, I learned the hard way that change doesn't care about your diagrams or patterns.

+I believe this post can be useful for anyone who's ever felt confused about why their well-structured code got harder over time.
+Or maybe why their "messy" code was easier to change than expected.
+That confusion isn't a failure.
+It's the beginning of the path to being a software architect.

-From my experience I believe this is the core problem:
+From my experience I believe this is the core problem of software design:

 <div class="fun-fact">
 Maintainability degrades as code accumulates.
 More code means more surface area for confusion, coupling and decay.